ZenKitty/chico_classes_parser/README.md

 ## Usage

+- Global Option:
+    - ```-t``` Specify what semester/term you want to use for a given command
+        - 0 by default, gets current semester's term
+        - Format: ```./main_search.py -t -1 S CSCI-111```
+            - Will result in previous semester's results

 - Single Class Search:
     - ```./main_search.py S CSCI-211```
     - By default excludes lab sections, use -l to enable labs